amin-henteti/todo_cli/tests/Readme.md

 ```

 ## Manual tests
-The following manual tests were performed to verify the functionality of the TODO CLI application:
+The following are manual tests that can be performed to verify the functionality of the ``todo_cli`` program:

 > ### Test **add_todo** function with valid inputs
 This test case verifies that the **add_todo** function works correctly when given valid input.